Use Case: How to Introduce Your Class to ProdigyAll Posts

 Prodigy’s capabilities -- and the benefits they deliver -- show why more than one million teachers use the game in their classrooms.
-Here are a few:

 “Many students are excited about solving problems so they can advance in the game.
 They’ve done far more practice of math skills than I could have foreseen,” says David Keech -- a 7th and 8th grade math teacher at Wisconsin Rapids Public Schools.

 With a click of your mouse, you can see specific questions that students correctly and incorrectly answered to learn the exact issues they have.

 As well as numbers, problems are composed of words, images, graphs and pictographs.
 Students can access in-game manipulatives such as shapes, calculators, counting coins and more.
 Plus, you can differentiate the difficulty of questions on a student-by-student basis.

 Determine How Students Will Play

 With a better idea of why you should use Prodigy, you must determine how you want students to play.

 - Entry and Exit Tickets -- Previewing or reinforcing the day’s lesson, many teachers in classrooms with one-to-one device use have their students log into Prodigy for the first or last 10 minutes of class.
 It starts by making a Plan, which takes less than a minute.
 When logged in and on the Planner page, select Create Plan.
 In a few clicks, you can schedule topics and specific skills to cover through in-game questions.

 - Homework -- By using the Assignment feature, students can receive custom questions to complete at home.
 It just takes a few quick steps on your end.
 Log in and select the Planner tool at the left of your screen.
 Then, click Create Assignment to choose questions based on skill and difficulty, serving them to specific students or your entire class.

 - Intervention or Advancement -- As Prodigy automatically determines a student’s trouble spots and abilities through a diagnostic test, the game will deliver content to build prerequisite skills or introduce advanced concepts.
 When you make a Plan, you’ll override this feature and can deliver your own questions that focus on previous or future curriculum material.
 This way, students will review old skills or practice new ones at your discretion.

-Create or log into your teacher account on Prodigy -- a free, adaptive math game that adjusts content to accommodate player trouble spots and learning speeds.
-Aligned to US and Canadian curricula, it’s loved by more than a million teachers and 30 million students.
+Create or log into your teacher account on Prodigy -- a fun and engaging adaptive math game that adjusts content to accommodate player trouble spots and learning speeds.
+Curriculum-aligned, it’s used by more than 2.5 million teachers and 100 million students.